 Prior to this, he worked with patients on weight management at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
 He was a weight loss counselor for an NIH-Funded study, called CALERIE, investigating the effects of two years of food restriction in normal-weight individuals in reducing the risk of disease and in slowing the aging process.
 For his behavioral training, he was a Health Psychology Fellow at Boston Behavioral Medicine.
 Dr. Kennedy uses Motivational Interviewing, Cognitive Behavioral Therapy, and humanistic techniques with his wellness clients.

 Russ has twenty years of experience in personal training, coaching, teaching and fitness consulting to a vast array of clients and students.
-He lectures on health psychology, weight management and wellness behaviors.
+He lectures on healthy behavior change, weight management and wellness.
 He is an instructor of Aikido and Brazilian Jiu Jitsu and coaches gymnastics and tumbling to athletes throughout New England.
 Most importantly, Russell values and respects human diversity in all its many expressions, including racial, ethnic, and national backgrounds, sexual orientation and gender identity, mental and physical ability, language, age, spiritual belief, and socioeconomic status.